 Library preparation is the first step of next generation sequencing.
-It allows DNA or RNA to adhere to the sequencing flowcell and allows the sample to be identified.
+It allows DNA or cDNA to adhere to the sequencing flow cell and allows the sample to be identified.
 Two common methods of library preparation are ligation-based library prep and tagmentation-based library prep.
 Once your libraries are prepared, you will be ready for the next step in your next generation sequencing workflow.